 The WHI enrolled approximately 27,000 predominantly healthy postmenopausal women in two substudies to assess the risks and benefits of daily oral CE (0.625 mg)-alone or in combination with MPA (2.5 mg) compared to placebo in the prevention of certain chronic diseases.
-The primary endopoint was the incidence of CHD (defined as nonfatal M, silent MI and CHD death), with invasive breast cancer as the primary adverse outcome.
-A "global index" included the earliest occurrence of CHD, invasive breast cancer, stroke, PE, endometrial cancer (only in the CE plus MPA substudy), colorectal cancer, in fracture, or death due to other cause.
-These substudies did not evaluate the effects of CE-alone or CE plus MPA on menopausal symptoms.
-WHI Estrogen-Alone Substudy
+The primary endpoint was the incidence of CHD (defined as nonfatal MI, silent MI and CHD death), primary endpoint was the incidence of CHD (defined as nonitatal Mi, stient Mi and CHD death), with invasive breast cancer as the primary adverse outcome.
+A "global index" included the earliest occurrence of CHD, invasive breast cancer, stroke, PE, endometrial cancer (only in the CE plus MPA substudy), colorectal cancer, hip fracture, or death due to other cause.
+These substudies did not evaluate the effects of CE-alone or CE plus MPA on menopausal symptoms WHI Estrogen-Alone Substudy

-The Will estrogen-alone substudy was stopped early because an increased risk of stroke was observed, and it was deemed that no further information would be obtained regarding the risks and benefits of estrogen-alone in predetermined primary endpoints.
-Results of the estrogen-alone substudy, which included 10,739 women (average 63 years of age, range 50 to 79 years of age; 75.3 percent White, 15.1 percent Black, 6.1 percent Hispanic, 3.6 percent Other), after an average follow-up of 7.1 years are presented in Table 5.
+The WHI estrogen-alone substudy was stopped early because an increased risk of stroke was observed, and it was deemed that no further information would be obtained regarding the risks and benefits of estrogen-alone in predetermined primary endpoints.
+Results of the estrogenalone substudy, which included 10,739 women (average 63 years of age, range 50 to 79 years of age; 75.3 percent White, 15.1 percent Black, 6.1 percent Hispanic, 3.6 percent Other), after an average follow-up of 7.1 years are presented in Table 5.